 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

 I can eat this tomato and cucumber salad with sour cream and dill dressing every day and never get tired of it!
-5 ingredients that create summer magic!
+It uses just 5 ingredients that create summer magic.
+Whip it up within 10 minutes and enjoy with your next BBQ!

 Serve this delicious salad with 4 ingredient marinated chicken breasts or sticky Asian chicken for a glorious summer meal!

-It is not very often that Brad asks me to make a salad for dinner but he does in the summer all the time.
-And his favourite one is this tomato and cucumber salad.
+It is not very often that my family asks me to make a salad for dinner but it does happen in the summer.
+And a special favourite is this tomato and cucumber salad.

-Truth be told, this salad is a summer staple in every Russian and Ukrainian household and exists in two version; dressed with sour cream or unrefined sunflower oil.
+It’s a summer staple that exists in two version; dressed with sour cream or unrefined sunflower oil.

-It might not sound awfully exciting but this tomato and cucumber salad is as delicious as it is simple.
+It might not sound awfully exciting but this cucumber tomato salad recipe is as delicious as it is simple.
 Of course, the best of summer produce is the reason for its superb taste, so use only the best.

 First of all, tomatoes have to be very ripe and very sweet and cucumbers needs to be very fresh and crunchy.